nuxeo/nuxeo-labs/nuxeo-labs-operations/README.md

     * Or a list of mixed value
   * If `rollbackOnError` is checked, then error will be catch if one is thrown.
   * For the file value just put the `xpath` value of field that stores the file (`file:content`, `files:/files/0/content`, `myschema:myfield`, `myschema:/myfield/0/content`)

-* `Document > Add Facet` (id: `Document.AddFacet`)
-  * Dynamically adds a facet to the current document, returns the document with its new facet.
-  * Parameter: `facet`, the name of the facet to add.
-  * NOTICE: The facet must already be declared in the system, typically using the `doctype` end point of the `org.nuxeo.ecm.core.schema.TypeService` component.

-* `Document > Get Last version` (id: `Document.GetLastVersion`)
-  * Returns the last version of the input document.
-  * If the document has no version:
-    * Returns `null` if `createIfNeeded` is false (default value)
-    * Else, creates a version, using `increment` ("Minor" or "Major") and returns this version.
-    * IMPORTANT: If a version is created, the document is saved.
-  * Returns `null` if the document has no version at all.

 * `User Interface > Navigate To Url` (id: `NavigateToUrl`)
   * Redirects to the a nuxeo URL passed as a parameter, for instance the parameter can be: /nuxeo/site/automation/doc